Mr-Malomz/Vanilla-JS/README.md

 # Vanilla-JS

-This repo document my learning journey and freestyle projects executed executed with HTML, CSS and Plain JavaScript
+This repo document my learning journey and freestyle projects  executed with HTML, CSS and Plain JavaScript